arillo/silverstripe-cleanutilities/docs/en/Index.md

+#Attention: this module is still under development.
+For now better use the master branch.

 #Arillo CleanUtilities
 Arillo CleanUtilities is a module for Silverstripe 3.1 which provides functionality that makes the daily development easier and faster.
 It comes with a couple of classes which can be easily added as extensions to the SiteTree class.